 With BCIU’s help, business executives may brief government officials on their projects and concerns pertaining to a country or a region.
 In turn, senior government officials offer the most accurate assessment of local events and of their impact on the operations of BCIU member companies abroad.

 For over 33 years, the Canada-India Business Council (C-IBC) has been the leading private sector and member driven not-for-profit trade association linking Canada and India.
-The C-IBC is dedicated to promoting the interests of global companies, small and medium sized enterprises, as well as academic and government organisations engaged in the Canada-India corridor.
-As the premier network for business (representing 70% of bi-lateral trade and investment), the C-IBC represents a diverse mix of sectors including: banking, financial, and legal services, manufacturing, construction, transportation, technology, mining, energy, education and ICT.
+The C-IBC is dedicated to promoting the interests of global companies, small and medium-sized enterprises, as well as academic and government organizations engaged in the Canada-India corridor.
+As the premier network for business (representing 70% of bilateral trade and investment), the C-IBC represents a diverse mix of sectors including banking, financial, and legal services, manufacturing, construction, transportation, technology, mining, energy, education, and ICT.